Best things to do in Egypt

 20. Visit St Catherine’s Monastery

-Secluded beneath Mount Sinai, St Catherine’s contains several holy relics.
-For example, it harbours the burning bush that appeared to Moses in the Bible.
-It is considered one of the oldest and most important monasteries in the world and is a UNESCO World Heritage Site.
-The monastery was founded in the 6th century and is named after St Catherine of Alexandria, a Christian martyr who was believed to be buried at the site.
+Hidden beneath Mount Sinai, St Catherine’s has several holy relics.
+For example, it holds the burning bush that appeared to Moses in the Bible.
+It is one of the oldest and most important monasteries in the world and is a UNESCO World Heritage Site.
+The monastery was founded in the 6th century and is named after St Catherine of Alexandria, a Christian martyr believed to be buried there.

 The monastery is known for its rich history and cultural significance.
-Is known as well for its beautiful architecture and stunning location at the foot of Mount Sinai.
-It is an important centre of pilgrimage for Christians.
+It is also known for its beautiful architecture and stunning location at the foot of Mount Sinai.
+It is an important pilgrimage center for Christians.

 st-catherine-monastery-sinai-egypt-shutterstock_142326277